 Are you still with me?

-With this simple analysis—the potential to engage 50+7+3 people per post—you can decide what portion of your marketing budget you should allocate to your enterprise social media.
+With this simple analysis—the potential to engage 50+7+3 people per post—you can decide what portion of your marketing budget you should allocate to your enterprise’s social media.
 The answer is zero.

 Wait, you say that’s not fair?
-Alright, let’s add up the applause, conversation, and amplification rates on your Twitter and Instagram, and, being generous, your firm branded blogs.
+Alright, let’s add up the applause, conversation, and amplification rates on your Twitter and Instagram, and, being generous, your firm-branded blogs.
 Let’s compute the monthly, quarterly, and yearly totals.
-There, is that any better?
+Is that any better?

-To be clear, marketing and enterprise brand building differs from business development (sales)— but, you need both.
-Arguably, a personal Facebook, LinkedIn, or Twitter presence in deft hands can be an effective tool for “networking” for business, but, it’s obvious to me that organic social media for the enterprise isn’t moving the needle—I’ve looked.
+To be clear, marketing and enterprise brand building differ from business development (sales)— but you need both.
+Arguably, a personal Facebook, LinkedIn, or Twitter presence in deft hands can be an effective tool for “networking” for business.
+But, it’s obvious to me that organic social media for the enterprise isn’t moving the needle—I’ve looked.
 (Please correct me if your firm is an outlier.)

 Are your social media platforms useless?

 “Your [social advertising] strategy can drive short and medium-term brand and performance outcomes,” says Avanish, “You can set aside the useless metrics like impressions and 3-second video views.
-Set aside hard to judge and equally useless Like and Follow counts.
-Measure the hard stuff that you can show a direct line to company profit.
+Set aside hard-to-judge and equally useless Like and Follow counts.
+Measure the hard stuff so that you can show a direct line to company profit.
 Define a purpose for the money you are spending.”

 I completely agree.
-In tests I’ve run on organic posts verses promoted paid posts, paid always outperforms.
-Sure, the click ratio on a paid post can be dismal—particularly if you’re not using best practices—but at least your reaching a new audience.
+In tests I’ve run on organic posts versus promoted paid posts, paid “usually” outperforms.
+Sure, the click ratio on a paid post can be dismal—particularly if you’re not using best practices—but at least you’re reaching a new audience.
 Even one inquiry from a potential client is a better result than a mom or brother liking your Super Lawyers post.

 Law firm content sets a low bar.

-Enterprise social media aside—yes, you should be advertising—from a pure content marketing perspective clients appreciate meaningful content in all its shapes and forms—words and images.
-But, according to the Greentarget survey we’re not doing an exceptional job at that either.
+Enterprise social media aside—yes, you should consider advertising—from a pure content marketing perspective.
+Clients appreciate meaningful content in all its shapes and forms—words and images.
+But, according to the Greentarget survey, we’re not doing an exceptional job at that either.

 Including social media, e-newsletters, blogs, and the like, the survey found that only 52 percent of in-house counsel ranked law firm content “very good-to-excellent,” an improvement from 43 percent in 2015.
 Ranking in the range of “satisfactory or better but not quite very good,” dropped to 42 percent in 2017 from 49 percent in 2015, suggesting that law firms are getting “better” at content.
 The survey’s authors purport that it is indeed possible that the (improved) results show that firms with “more defined content strategies” are “separating themselves from the pack while others languish.”

-After all these years of producing content and 48 percent of firms are falling below very-good means only one thing to me—nearly half of law firm content is either inadequate, incorrectly distributed, repetitive (you were scooped by other firms that acted quickly), or what you’re producing is just plain crap—excuse me, I mean legalese that has no apparent business value.
-That’s a low bar.
+After all these years of producing content and 48 percent of firms are falling below very-good, it means only one thing to me—nearly half of law firm content is either inadequate, incorrectly distributed, repetitive (you were scooped by other firms that acted quickly), or you’re producing junk.
+That would be legalese that has no apparent business value.
+If your target is business-to-business, the lawyers in your firm that deal with businesses should lead the charge.
+Speak business, not legalese.

-The survey (and Avinash and me) suggests that you need a purpose, a strategy, and a plan.
-A topic which I promise for another, more uplifting, post—stay tuned.
+The survey (and Avinash and I) suggests you need to define its purpose clearly and have a strategy and a plan.
+Stay tuned for a topic that I promise for another, more uplifting post.

-When you get that plan, then, you need great writing.
-Writing a legal brief is very different than writing something the public, even in house counsel, wants to read.
-I know “we’re” getting better according to this survey, but not quite very good is not where you want your law firm to be.
+When you get that plan, then you need great writing.
+Writing a legal brief is very different than writing something the public, even in-house counsel, wants to read.
+According to this survey, I know “we’re” getting better, but not quite very good is not where you want your law firm to be.

 More info:

-My company, JayneNavarre.com, has over 20 years’ experience working exclusively with law firms on strategy for content and communications.
+My company, JayneNavarre.com, has over 20 years of experience working exclusively with law firms on strategy for content and communications.
 We are forward thinking, entrepreneurial, and work with some of the best law firms, both in the U.S. and internationally.
 Please give me a call.

 PS: Thanks, Technolawyer.com for selecting this post as SmallLaw Pick of the Week!